 The actual GWP series, still in red, meanders mainly between the 40th and 60th percentiles.
 This good fit is the stochastic analog to the good fit of the power law line in the third graph in the earlier triplet.
 As a result, this model is the best statistical representation I have seen of world economic history, as proxied by GWP.
 That and a dollar will buy you an apple.

-Through the Itô calculus, I quantified the probability and timing of escalation to infinity.
+Through the Itô calculus, I quantified the probability and timing of escalation to infinity (according to the fitted model).
 The probability that a path like those in the first of the two graphs just above will not eventually explode is a mere 1 in 100 million.
 The median year of explosion is 1527.
 Applying the same calculations starting from 2019—that is, incorporating the knowledge that GWP reached $73.6 trillion last year—the probability of no eventual explosion falls to 1 in 1069, which is an atoms-in-the-universe sort of figure.
 (OK, there may be 1086 atoms.
 But who’s counting?)
-The estimate of the median explosion year sharpens to 2047 (95% confidence range is ±16 years), which is why I used that year in the third graph of the post.
+The estimate of the median explosion year sharpens to 2047 (95% confidence range is ±16 years), which is why I used 2047 in the third graph of the post.
 In the mathematical world of the best-fit model, explosion is all but inevitable by the end of the century.9

 Incorporating randomness into the modeling does not after all soften the paradox of infinity.
 An even better mathematical description of the past still predicts an impossible future.